 Learn about the program and how to become a volunteer, collecting water samples around the state to help scientists monitor the Florida red tide.

-The FWC's Fish and Wildlife Research Institute (FWRI) established the Red Tide Offshore Monitoring Program in 2000 to assist the researchers who study Karenia brevis, the organism that causes Florida red tide.
+The FWC's Fish and Wildlife Research Institute (FWRI) established the Red Tide Offshore Monitoring Program - a volunteer program - in 2000 to assist the researchers who study Karenia brevis, the organism that causes Florida red tide.
 Citizen volunteers expand the spatial coverage of FWRI's monitoring program by collecting water samples from routine collection points and sites reported for suspected harmful algal blooms (HABs).

 Because of limited state personnel, boats, and other resources, the program relies on volunteers of all kinds, such as charter boat captains, commercial fishers, divers, and other citizens.
 Volunteers throughout Florida collect water samples from offshore areas and coastal waters of the Gulf of Mexico and the Atlantic Ocean.

 Timely sampling by volunteers allows researchers to provide an early warning of offshore algal blooms and investigate reported events as they occur.
 At FWRI, researchers examine the samples under a microscope to identify and count HAB organisms.
 They release their findings in statewide status reports and record them in a historical database.

 We thank all of our volunteers for their participation in the Red Tide Offshore Monitoring Program, which is vital to the success of HAB research.
 In appreciation of this commitment and dedication, FWRI honors a Volunteer of the Month.

 Active volunteers may access the Volunteer Information Center with a login name and password.
 The center provides online access to service records, news items, and more to keep volunteers informed and involved in the program.

 |Volunteer sampling activity